LeEco: LeMobile

-Faraday Future (formerly LeSEE)
+LeSEE and Faraday Future

 Leshi Holdings set up their electric vehicle branch in January 2015, LeSEE (Leshi Super Electric Car Company) and launched a concept model with Faraday Future at CES 2016.
 It also showed the Chinese-manufactured derivative at the 2016 Beijing Auto Show, the Le Supercar.
 The Le Car luxury vehicle with engineering talent from Lotus has also been shown.
 It also tried to lure in more talents in the field to develop their own products such as hiring Ni Kai (倪凯), who was the former director of Baidu's driverless car project.
 In April 2016, LeEco presented its very first model of its self-driving car named LeSEE (Super Electric Ecosystem) during a press conference in Beijing.

 LeEco announced in the last week of December 2016 that they had broken ground for a US$3B (20B yuan) factory in Huzhou, Zhejiang.
 CarNewsChina reported that LeEco said the site will be 4,300 acres in size.
 LeEco plans to build a vehicle factory, a battery factory, and a traction motor factory.
 LeEco expects production rate to be around 200,000 cars a year at first, and then work up to a full capacity of 400,000 cars a year.

 In August 2018, Faraday Future received US$854 million from Evergrande Health for a 45% stake in the company.
 In the same month, the company completed the first pre-production FF 91.